RxFaction/Buckshot-Roulette/README.md

 ## Development Status

-This project is a work in progress.
-The current version displays an ASCII title screen, asks you to sign a waiver, welcomes you by name, and explains the rules.
-It also includes a small name-entry Easter egg.

-The playable turn system, randomized shell loading, health tracking, and Dealer behavior are still to be implemented.
-The rules below describe the intended game.
+The core gameplay loop is implemented and playable.
+After the ASCII title screen and name-entry waiver (including a small Easter egg), the main menu lets you play, review the rules, view the session statistics placeholder, or quit.

+Games now include randomized health and shell loading, player and Dealer turns, health tracking, automatic reloads, and win/loss outcomes.
+After a game ends, you return to the main menu and can play again.
+Session statistics are not yet implemented.

 ## Rules

-At the start of each round:
+At the start of each game, you and the Dealer receive the same randomized starting health of **2–4 HP**.
+You take the first turn.

+For each load:

-- The Dealer loads a shotgun with a known number of **live** and **blank** shells.
+- The Dealer loads **2–8 shells**, with at least one **live** shell and one **blank**.
+- The live and blank counts are shown before play begins with that load.
 - The shell order is randomized.
 You know the counts, but not what comes next.
-- Starting health is randomized for the round.

 On your turn, choose to **shoot the Dealer** or **shoot yourself**: